Christian Fauria: Post-NFL career

 Fauria is a studio analyst for College Football on CBS Sports Network.
 Fauria previously served as a College Football analyst for ESPN.

 Fauria was part of the WEEI-FM midday show called Gresh & Fauria, with Andy Gresh.
 In February 2018, he was suspended by the station for five days for using a stereotyped Asian accent to mock Chinese-American sports agent Don Yee, who represents former teammate Tom Brady.
 Partly due to fallout from the incident, WEEI-FM suspended its daytime live programming on February 16 so all employees could attend mandatory sensitivity training.

 Personal life

-Fauria resides in North Attleborough, Massachusetts.
+Fauria resides in Foxborough, Massachusetts.
 He has five children.
 His son, Caleb Fauria, is a student and football player (Tight end) at his alma mater, University of Colorado, Boulder.
 His nephew, Joseph Fauria, played tight end for the Detroit Lions.
-His daughter, Camryn, is a D1 basketball player at Binghamton University.
+His daughter, Camryn, is a D1 basketball player at the University of New Hampshire.